Accelerated Programs

 - Stimulation of intellectual curiosity, independence and responsibility;

-- Acceleration and enrichment of content to meet student learning needs; and
+- Adjusted pacing and enrichment of content to meet student learning needs; and

 As you explore our website, you will encounter these terms:

-- Highly Capable (HiCap) - Washington state's official term for any student receiving services for gifted education.
+- Highly Capable (HiCap) - Washington state's official term for any student receiving services for gifted education/advanced learning.

-- Service models – The program service models within Accelerated Programs: Middle School Quest (MSQ), Full-Time Quest (FTQ), Pull-Out Quest (POQ), and K-5 HiCap (K5HC).
-In high school, service models include student self-selected courses such as: Running Start, College in the High School, Honors and Advanced Placement (AP) coursework.
+- Service models – The program service models within Accelerated Programs: Early Entrance to Kindergarten (EEK), Classroom-Based Services (CBS), Full-Time Quest (FTQ) and Middle School Quest (MSQ).
+In high school, service models include student self-selected courses and experiences in programs such as: Running Start, College in the High School and Advanced Placement (AP).